Full-time: 3 years / 4 years with sandwich (this course has an optional internship)

 I recommend students take full advantage of the opportunities available at UCLan, such as going on work placement and utilising the knowledge available within the department to achieve your full potential.

 The programme allows for a great deal of flexibility in career choices, leaving students well placed for career opportunities throughout the international marketplace such as working for airlines and airports, managing theme parks and tourist attractions, managing heritage sites, tourist information centre managers, cruise operations, market research management and consultancy, tour operators, tourism development officers or hospitality graduate schemes.

 Students from our course have recently secured roles at British Airways, Blackpool FC, Co-operative Travel, Premier Inn, Marriott, Hilton, Disney and many others.
 Past graduates who have completed an internship have progressed to senior positions in companies such as British Airways, Virgin, First Choice and Ernst and Young Management Consultants.

 A feature of this course is the opportunity to study abroad, with students having the option to take their second year modules at our Cyprus Campus.
 Additionally, students can take part in our international field visits to destinations such as Cambodia.
-In addition to this if you choose the four-year sandwich route you can benefit from a 48-week paid internship with employment and learning opportunities, available throughout the UK, Europe, North America, the Far East, Africa, Australia and New Zealand.
+In addition to this if you choose the sandwich route you can benefit from a 48-week paid internship with employment and learning opportunities, available throughout the UK, Europe, North America, the Far East, Africa, Australia and New Zealand.